-Add the purée, sugar, and half the diced strawberries into a small pot and bring it to a boil.
-Continue to cook for two more minutes on medium-low.
+Add the purée, sugar, and half the diced strawberries into a small saucepan and bring it to a boil.
+Continue to cook for 2 more minutes on medium-low.

 Cool the strawberry syrup completely in the refrigerator.
 (If you don't completely cool the strawberry syrup before combining it with milk, you may cause the milk to curdle.)

-Split the cooled syrup between two glasses (this recipe makes two servings).
+Split the cooled syrup between 2 glasses (this recipe makes 2 servings).
 Use a spoon to swirl the syrup around in the glass to get some on the inner sides.

 Pour in the milk of your choice.
 I recommend using dairy, oat, or coconut milk.
-(Other milk substitutes seem to have too thin of a consistency to work well for this drink.)
+(Other milk substitutes seem to have too thin of a consistency to work well for Korean strawberry milk.)
 Top with whipped cream, if desired.
-Then split the remaining diced strawberry pieces between the two glasses.
+Then split the remaining diced strawberry pieces between the glasses.

 It tastes like creamy milk with sweet, fresh strawberry.
 It's very refreshing.
 If you add whipped cream, this drink will be extra sweet.